Justice603-tech/PYsearch/README.md

 # PYsearch
 A python search engine
-The python script sends an inut to the user. when the `user` types in the search query...the script opens up a url ex: `http://www.google.com/search?q=` following the input `variable` and **BOOM!** search engine. now i know that this is not a real search engine..but hey at least its cool.
+The python script sends an input to the user. when the `user` types in the search query...the script opens up a url ex: `http://www.google.com/search?q=` following the input `variable` and **BOOM!** search engine. now i know that this is not a real search engine..but hey at least its cool.